Green Card Application By Marriage to a U.S. Citizen:

 1. The U.S. Citizenship of the Spouse: One of the individuals in the marriage must be a U.S. citizen.
 This person will act as the sponsor and petitioner for their foreign-born spouse.

 2. A Legal and Genuine Marriage: The couple must be legally married, and the marriage must be bona fide—meaning it was entered into in good faith and not solely for immigration benefits.
 The U.S. Citizenship and Immigration Services (USCIS) scrutinizes this aspect closely, so authenticity is critical.
+The marriage relationship must be legally valid and recognized, and both parties must be legally capable of marrying.

 3. Timely and Proper Filing of Forms: The necessary immigration forms must be correctly completed and submitted to USCIS within the appropriate timeframe.